orbitalquark/textadept/doc/08_Themes.md

 # Themes

 Textadept's look and feel can be customized with themes.
-The themes that come with Textadept are `light` and `dark`'.
-By default the `light` theme is used.
-To change the theme, create a `~/.textadept/theme` file whose first line of text is the name of the theme you would like to use.
+The themes that come with Textadept are `light`, `dark`, and `term`.
+By default the `light` theme is used for GUI environments and `term` for terminal environments.
+To change the theme, create a `~/.textadept/theme` and/or `~/.textadept/theme_term` whose first lines of text are the names of the themes you would like to use.

 ![Light Theme](images/lighttheme.png)
 &nbsp;&nbsp;&nbsp;&nbsp;